Methodology

 • Policy: State, county, and local policies that may influence access to treatment and/or criminal justice

-*For complete case rate, mortality, and additional COVID-19 data, please visit the US COVID Atlas -- a free and open source pandemic data archive and visualization tool, also led by the Healthy Regions and Policies Lab.
+Note: Historic Covid-19 data was moved to the US COVID Atlas -- a free and open source pandemic data archive and visualization tool, also led by the Healthy Regions and Policies Lab.

 Data Standards